 - Laura Schmidt, PhD, MSW, MPH (UCSF Laurel Heights)

-- Constance M. Weisner, DrPH, MSW (Langley Porter Psychiatric Hospital and Clinics; Kaiser Permanente Division of Research)
+- Constance M. Weisner, DrPH, MSW (Langley Porter Psychiatric Hospital; Kaiser Permanente Division of Research)

 - Clinical Faculty Members

 - Caitlin Costello, MD (Langley Porter Psychiatric Hospital)

 - Murtuza Ghadiali, MD (Kaiser Permanente Northern California)

 - Valerie Gruber, PhD, MPH (Zuckerberg San Francisco General)

 - Ellen Herbst, MD (San Francisco VA Health Care System)